Consumer Policy

 The Office coordinates the Financial Literacy and Education Commission (FLEC) for the Secretary of the Treasury, who is the Chair of the FLEC.

-The next public meeting of the Financial Literacy and Education Commission (FLEC) will be held on April 10, 2024, from 1:00 PM – 2:45 PM Eastern Time.
-The meeting will be webcast here: Treasury webcast.
+The latest public meeting of the Financial Literacy and Education Commission (FLEC) was held on November 14, 2024, from 12:45 PM – 2:30 PM Eastern Time.

-Treasury’s Under Secretary for Domestic Finance Nellie Liang will chair the meeting on behalf of the Secretary of the Treasury Janet Yellen and will be joined by Rohit Chopra, Director of the Consumer Financial Protection Bureau, who serves as Vice Chair of the FLEC.
+Treasury Secretary Janet L. Yellen chaired the meeting and was joined by Rohit Chopra, Director of the Consumer Financial Protection Bureau, who serves as Vice Chair of the FLEC.

 FEDERAL FINANCIAL LITERACY REFORM